richie0866/Rostruct/docs/getting-started/basic-usage.md

 ```

 ## [Require](../reference/functions.md#require) a library

-Requiring a project builds and deploys it, but adds another additional field: `Module`, a Promise which resolves with exactly what the module returned.
+Requiring a project builds and deploys it, but adds another additional field: `Module`, a Promise that resolves with exactly what the module returned.

 The code below is an example of how to require a library: